zextras/tech-doc/source/carbonio/install/roles/role-wsc.rst

 .. card:: Configure Push Notifications

-   This service requires that two files be downloaded and copied in two
+   This service requires two files that will be provided by the |zx|
-   directories:
+   Sales representative.
+They must be saved on the |wsc| Node as
+   follows:

    * file `service-account-file.json` must be saved under directory :file:`/etc/carbonio/notification-push/android`